 Location: 419 Lasuen Mall, Stanford CA 94305

-On the south side of the quad, the Gallery sits between Dohrman Grove, Hoover Tower, and the Cummings Art Building.
+On the east side of the main quad, the Gallery sits between History Corner and Hoover Tower.

 Alternative transportation: Take Caltrain to the Palo Alto Transit Center and hop on the free Stanford Marguerite Shuttle (Line P bus)

-Parking information: There are numerous visitor spaces and parking lots within a short walk to the Art Gallery.
+Parking information: There are numerous visitor spaces and parking lots within a short walk of the Art Gallery.